SC5/serverless-deployment-ansible/README.md

 1. Build Dockerfile with `./scripts/build-docker.sh`
 2. Run `./.deploy.sh`

-To deploy certain version, use environmental variable `SERVICE_VERSION`.
+To deploy certain version of the Serverless service, use environmental variable `SERVICE_VERSION`.
 If version is not defined it fallbacks to latest version.

 ### Jenkins